romi/romi-robots-docs/docs/Scanner/developer/git_submodules_workflow.md

 # Git submodules in plant-3d-vision

 We make use of _git submodules_ in the `plant-3d-vision` repository to tightly control the version of the other ROMI libraries used as dependencies.
-To help its use we detail how to manage those submodules, especially how to update them.
+Hereafter we detail how to manage those submodules, especially how to update them.

 ## Getting started